 Grasping the subtleties of SQL is the difference between being blazing fast and mostly clueless.
 The good news is, you’ll start to find that these concepts aren’t nearly as daunting as they may have once seemed, so the track from ‘bad data engineer’ to ‘expert’ is an easy win that would be foolish not to take.

-Stick around for next time where we actually work with data in SQL: The Sequel, rated PG-13.
+Catch us next time where we actually work with data in SQL: The Sequel, rated PG-13.
+(Just kidding, it's actually right here):